nobodywasishere/VHDLproc/README.md

 - [ ] Prevent a file from including itself (to prevent infinite loops)
 - [ ] Modify text and file operations to work on Windows (if they don't already)
 - [ ] Throw an error if a `` `warning `` or `` `error `` string isn't wrapped in quotes
-- [ ] Add the option to the CLI to take in a series of file inputs, process them, save the individual results to temporary files (i.e. in `/tmp/` or a local path), then return all of the filepaths.
-This would be useful for doing this with GHDL: `ghdl -a $(vhdlproc -f *.vhdl)`.
+- [x] Add the option to the CLI to take in a series of file inputs, process them, save the individual results to temporary files (i.e. in `/tmp/` or a local path), then return all of the filepaths.
+This would be useful for doing this with GHDL: `ghdl -a $(vhdlproc *.vhdl)`.

 ## Examples